AllanOricil/esp32-mfa-authenticator/README.md

 ````

 > **WARNING**: at the moment, the UI can only show the TOTP for the first entry in the secrets file.

+## Roadmap

+- enable the UI to display multiple TOTP codes at once.

+	**why?**

+	**R:** People often use multiple services that require MFA TOTP codes with high frequency because of their short living sessions.

+- enable ESP32 to receive secrets via the local network.

+	**why?**

+	**R:** In order to avoid having to umplug the SD card and pluging it on my computer every time I have to register a new MFA secret.